StackVista/stackstate-docs/setup/cli-install.md

 ## Authentication

 The StackState CLI exposes a number of APIs: the Base API, the Admin API and the Receiver API.
-StackState receives topology, telemetry and trace data via the Receiver API.
-All other operations happen via the Base API and the Admin API.
-These APIs are secured differently.
+These APIs are secured differently and need to have separate authentication details entered in the CLI configuration file.

 ### API key - Receiver API